joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-google-custom-cloud.md

 #### Launch the BYOC setup

-1. Log in to the [Aiven Console](https://console.aiven.io/), and go to a organization.
+1. Log in to the [Aiven Console](https://console.aiven.io/), and go to an organization.
 1. Click **Admin** in the top navigation, and click <ConsoleLabel name="bringyourowncloud"/>
     in the sidebar.
 1. In the **Bring your own cloud** view, select **Create custom cloud**.